 - Cameras are good for recording images and sharing them on social media.

-- It is all round smartphone available on a budget and so it presents a good deal.
+- It is an all-around smartphone available on a budget and so it presents a good deal.
 The performance is good enough for most users.

 Entry Level and Budget Friendly